Mary Brancker: Twycross Zoo

 One local pet shop in Sutton Coldfield whose animals Mary Brancker cared for, run by Molly Badham MBE and Nathalie Evans, later expanded and moved to become Twycross Zoo.
 Brancker was appointed zoo vet and added the treatment of exotic species, particularly primates and elephants, to her repertoire.
 She continued as the vet at Twycross until the 1980s, when she became a zoo volunteer.

 In July 2007, Twycross Zoo dedicated a new exhibit to Brancker in recognition of her lifetime commitment to both Twycross and animal welfare.
 The Mary Brancker Waterways and Bornean Longhouse features a walk-through exhibit with waterfowl and Bornean birds and turtles, and educational material which explains how people live in traditional longhouses in Borneo.
 An enclosure for Scottish wildcats is also included.
 The official opening of the exhibit by Brian Blessed and the Malaysian High Commissioner, His Excellency Datuk Abd Aziz Mohammed, took place on 24 July 2007.
 An evaluation in 2008 showed that the exhibit had been a 'hit' with visitors.

+Honours

+In addition to her OBE, Brancker received many more awards during her long career.
+In 1977 she was elected Fellow of the Royal College of Veterinary Surgeons (FRCVS).
+In 1996 the University of Stirling, whose Department of Aquaculture she had been instrumental in setting up, awarded her the honorary degree of Doctor of the University (DUniv).
+In the 2000 New Year Honours she was appointed Commander of the Order of the British Empire (CBE) "for services to Animal Health and Welfare to Women in the Veterinary Profession".
+The British Veterinary Association (BVA) gave her its two highest awards: the Dalrymple–Champneys Cup in 1985 and the Chiron Award in 2005.